What is a CV?

 • Work experience

-This section lists your previous employment, including the name of the company, your job title, the dates of employment, and your responsibilities and achievements.
+This section lists your previous employment, including the company’s name, job title, employment dates, and your responsibilities and achievements.

 • Skills

-Here you list any relevant skills, such as computer skills, or other specialised abilities that are relevant to the job.
+Here, you list any relevant skills, such as computer skills or other specialised abilities relevant to the job.

 • Education

-In this part, you list your academic qualifications, including the names of the institutions you attended, the degrees you earned, and the dates of graduation.
+In this part, you list your academic qualifications, including the names of the institutions you attended, the degrees you earned, and the graduation dates.

 • Additional information